BeaconFramework/Distributor/specs/version0.5/controller-worker.rst

         :param amphora_id: ID of the amphora to delete
         :returns: None
-        :raises AmphoraNotFound: The referenced Amphora was not found
+        :raises NodeNotFound: The referenced Amphora was not found
         """
         raise NotImplementedError